2022–23 S.L. Benfica season

 The 2022–23 Sport Lisboa e Benfica season was the club's 119th season in existence and its 89th consecutive season in the top flight of Portuguese football.
 It started on 2 August 2022, with the third qualifying round of the UEFA Champions League, where Benfica qualified for the group stage, reaching the quarter-finals, and concluded on 27 May 2023.
-Domestically, Benfica played in the Primeira Liga, Taça de Portugal, and Taça da Liga, winning the league title for a 38th time in their history.
+Domestically, Benfica played in the Primeira Liga, Taça de Portugal, and Taça da Liga, winning the league title for a record-extending 38th time in their history.

 Season summary

+Pre-Season

 Benfica entered the 2022–23 season without a trophy since the 2020 Supertaça Cândido de Oliveira.
 Roger Schmidt was appointed as manager.
 The squad underwent several changes: defenders John Brooks, João Victor, Mihailo Ristić and Alexander Bah; midfielders Fredrik Aursnes, Enzo Fernández and Julian Draxler (on loan); winger David Neres; and striker Petar Musa all joined the club.
 Departures included Jan Vertonghen, Tomás Araújo (on loan), Soualiho Meïté, Gabriel, Gedson Fernandes, Julian Weigl, Pizzi, Jota, Roman Yaremchuk, Haris Seferovic and Darwin Núñez.

 Pre-season began on 25 June, with the first friendly on 9 July, a 2–0 win over Reading.
 Further victories followed against OGC Nice, Fulham F.C., Girona FC, Newcastle United F.C. and Amora F.C..

+August-October

 The first official match of the season was on 2 August 2022 against Midtjylland in the third qualifying round of the Champions League, at home.
 Benfica won 4–1, and secured progression with a 3–1 victory in the second leg.
 In the play-off round, Benfica defeated Dynamo Kyiv 2–0 away and 3–0 at home, qualifying for the group stage.
 Between Champions League fixtures, the team also recorded league wins over Arouca (4–0), Casa Pia (1–0), Boavista (3–0) and Paços de Ferreira (3–2).

 September was a perfect month for Benfica, who won all their matches: Vizela (2–1), Maccabi Haifa (2–0) in the Champions League, Famalicão (1–0), Juventus (2–1) in the Champions League and Marítimo (5–0).
 The team finished the month two points ahead of Braga.
 October opened with a 0–0 draw at Vitória de Guimarães and a 1–1 home draw with Paris Saint-Germain, featuring Lionel Messi, Kylian Mbappé and Neymar, followed by a 4–2 win over Rio Ave.
 Benfica then drew 1–1 away with Paris Saint-Germain, advanced in the Taça de Portugal after a penalty shoot-out against Caldas S.C., and won 1–0 away against Porto at the Estádio do Dragão.
 The team closed the month with victories over Juventus (4–3) and Chaves (5–0), finishing October with a six-point lead in the league.